Talcum powder poisoning

 Use caution when using talcum powder on babies.
 Talc-free baby powder products are available.

-Intravenous use of street heroin that contains talc may lead to heart and lung infections and serious organ damage and death.
+Injecting heroin that contains talc into a vein may lead to heart and lung infections and serious organ damage, and even death.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.